elastic/integrations/packages/gcp/docs/README.md

 - Visit "Logging" > "Log Router" > "Create Sink" and provide a sink name and description.
 - In "Sink destination", select "Cloud Pub/Sub topic" as the sink service.
 Select an existing topic or "Create a topic".
 Note the topic name, as it will be provided in the Topic field in the Elastic agent configuration.
 - If you created a new topic, you must remember to go to that topic and create a subscription for it.
 A subscription directs messages on a topic to subscribers.
-Note the "Subscription ID", as it will need to be entered in the "Subscription name" field in the ingtegration settings.
+Note the "Subscription ID", as it will need to be entered in the "Subscription name" field in the integration settings.
 - Under "Choose logs to include in sink", for example add `logName:"cloudaudit.googleapis.com"` in the "Inclusion filter" to include all audit logs.

 This is just an example; you will need to create your filter expression to select the log types you want to export to the Pub/Sub topic.